 - Serve & store: Serve chicken tenders immediately on a salad, in a wrap, in a grain bowl, or with sides like tater tots or fries.
 Store leftovers in an airtight container in the refrigerator for up to 4 days.

-Chicken: Tenderloin cuts are traditional for ‘tenders’, however I prefer to use organic chicken breast from my ButcherBox meat delivery service because I do not like the tenderloin cut.
+Chicken: Tenderloin cuts are traditional for ‘tenders’, however I prefer to use organic chicken breast from my ButcherBox meat delivery service (affiliate link!) because I do not like the tenderloin cut.
 Strips and tenders are very similar, so you can pick your favorite.
 To customize: Sub Italian seasoning for your favorite seasonings such as Cajun, ranch powder, chili powder, etc.

 Nutrition information estimated with My Fitness Pal.
 Recipe video added 6/4/21.

 - Fat: 8g